MercyKiragu/MICROSOFT-MOVIES-STUDIO/README.md

 - `notebooks/`: Jupyter notebooks with the data analysis and visualization code.
 - `README.md`: Overview of the project, instructions, and information for reviewers.
 - `LICENSE`: License information for the project.
+- `.gitignore` : Instructs Git to ignore large and unnecessary files.
 ## Dependencies
 - Python 3
 - pandas